 HBA-DC Foundation 2011 Annual Report can be viewed here.

 The HBA-DC Foundation, an IRS-approved 501(c)(3) charitable organization, invites you to consider making a tax deductible contribution during this fundraising cycle.
 Your contribution will help sustain the work of the Foundation, which raises and distributes funding for law students working in public interest organizations and sponsors the annual PASOS celebration for law school graduates and their families.
-Your contribution, payable to HBA-DC Foundation, should be mailed to HBA-DC Foundation, PO Box 1011, Washington, DC 20013-1011.
+Your contribution, payable to the HBA-DC Foundation, is tax-deductible to the extent authorized by law.